JaSt17/STARGEN/README.md

   - `aDNA_30GPs_AADR.xlsx`: Contains only the AADR dataset samples.
   - `aDNA_30GPs_new_samples.xlsx`: Contains the new samples gathered for this study.

-  Each of these files lists the Genetic ID, the Publication, the Date of the sample, the Locality, the Political entity, the coordinates, the SNPs hit on autosomal targets, and the 30 Admixture components.
+  Each of these files lists the Genetic ID, the Publication, the Date of the sample, the Locality, the Political entity, the coordinates, the SNPs hit on autosomal targets, and the values for the 30 Admixture components.

 - **scr**: Contains all the scripts necessary for the tool.
   - `app.py`: Holds the code for the Streamlit application.
 It allows the interactive usage of the tool.